redis/redis-doc/topics/sentinel.md

     SENTINEL slaves mymaster
     SENTINEL sentinels mymaster

-The first will provide similar information about the slaves connected to the master, and the second about the other Sentinels.
+The first will provide similar information about the replicas connected to the master, and the second about the other Sentinels.

 Obtaining the address of the current master
 ---

-As we already specified, Sentinel also acts as a configuration provider for clients that want to connect to a set of master and slaves.
+As we already specified, Sentinel also acts as a configuration provider for clients that want to connect to a set of master and replicas.
 Because of possible failovers or reconfigurations, clients have no idea about who is the currently active master for a given set of instances, so Sentinel exports an API to ask this question: